l3uddz/traktarr/README.md

   -d, --add-delay FLOAT           Seconds between each add request to Radarr.  [default: 2.5] -s, --sort [rating|release|votes]
-                                  Sort list to process.  [default: votes] -r, --rating INTEGER            Set a minimum Rotten Tomatoes score.
+                                  Sort list to process.  [default: votes] -rt, --rotten_tomatoes INTEGER  Set a minimum Rotten Tomatoes score.
   -g, --genre TEXT                Only add movies from this genre to Radarr.
 Only one genre can be
                                   specified.
                                   Use 'ignore' to add movies from any genre, including